Check out our infographics to discover greenhouse gas emissions by country and by sector in the EU as well as the world's top emitters.

 Amount of greenhouse gas emissions per year in the EU

 As the infographic above shows, CO2 is the greenhouse gas that is emitted the most.
 It is commonly produced by human activities.
-Other greenhouse gases are emitted in smaller quantities, but they trap heat far more effectively than CO2, and in some cases are thousands of times stronger.
+Other greenhouse gases are emitted in smaller quantities, but they trap heat far more effectively than CO2.
+For example, methane is more than 80 times more potent than CO2 over a 20-year period

 Greenhouse gas emissions by sector in the EU

-According to the fifth assessment report by the Intergovernmental Panel on Climate Change (IPCC), it is extremely likely that human activities over the past 50 years have warmed our planet.
+According to the sixth assessment report by the Intergovernmental Panel on Climate Change (IPCC), emissions of greenhouse gases from human activities are responsible for about 1.1°C of warming since the beginning of the 20th century.
 These activities include for example the burning of coal, oil and gas, deforestation and farming.

 Greenhouse gases emissions in the EU and in the world